nickmvincent/LinkCoordMin/README.md

 To run google and bing at the same time (using & for parallel) `node collect.js iphonex google local local_0 uw localout & node collect.js iphonex bing local local_0 uw localout & wait`

+## Using headfull mode
+Change 'headless' argument to puppeteer.launch to false

 ## Misc
-run `node tests/testStealth.js` to see how puppeteer-extra-stealth is doing.
+* run `node tests/testStealth.js` to see how puppeteer-extra-stealth is doing.

 ## Data visualization and analysis
 * See `WikipediaSERP.html` for a worked example
 * See `results_notebook.py` for details